allmightdude/Pro-Todo-Nodejs/README.md

 # Back-end Todo-App with Node js

 Todo-app back-end developed with node js & express.
-The main aim of developing this application is to create a server for Todo-app application built with vVue js.
+The main aim of developing this application is to create a server for Todo-app application built with Vue js.
 You can See Pro-Todo-app client side in below link :

 [Pro-Todo-app Build by Vue js](https://github.com/allmightdude/Pro-Todo-vuejs)